 Instructions for Using the Pancake Method

-The following step-by-step directions are for how to make a wreath with deco mesh and ribbon using the pancake method.
+The following step-by-step directions are for how to make a wreath with the 14-inch pancake wreath frame, deco mesh and ribbon using the pancake method.
 They also include a wreath sign and bow.
 For how-to’s on various other designs, check out the blog and YouTube wreath tutorials I’ve posted.

 Save this post to Pinterest if you’re going to make your wreath later.

-This basic design calls for one dollar store wreath frame, about 13 pipe cleaners, 5 rolls of ribbon – each with a different design (three 2.5-inch rolls and two 1.5-inch rolls), and a wreath sign.
+This basic design calls for the pancake wreath frame (best choice!) or wire frame, about 13 pipe cleaners, 5 rolls of ribbon – each with a different design (three 2.5-inch rolls and two 1.5-inch rolls), and a wreath sign.